simonSlamka/UCL-ITtech/CONTRACT.md

 - We use Discord for project management, operations, discussions; we use Signal for important announcements and notices if someone's late or something

 ### Meetings
+- Notify the other members if you are late or absent as soon as possible
 - The role of meeting leader will rotate
 - A list of present members will be made at each meeting by the meeting leader
 - The meetings will take place during school hours